jrpotter/notebook/notes/baduk/shape.md

 ### Bent Three

-The **bent three** refers to a basic shape with three open spaces at a 90 degree angle.
-The following indicates the nakade:
+The **bent three** refers to a basic shape with three open spaces arranged as follows:

 ![[bent-three-center.png]]